0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/sequencer-flow-egp.md

     Recall how we previously obtained the $\texttt{BreakEvenGasPriceRPC}$ of $2.52\ \texttt{GWei/Gas}$.

-    According to the above figure, the network recommends a gas price of $3$, which corresponds to an L1 gas price of $20$.
+    According to the figure above, the network recommends a gas price of $3$, which corresponds to an L1 gas price of $20$.

     This results in the following priority factor: